 A formal leave of absence within a period of study can only be granted for a full semester or an academic year; the maximum period of study is extended with the corresponding time period.
-A formal leave of absence is approved if especially serious grounds exist.8.
+A formal leave of absence is approved if exceptional grounds exist..
 The application should be submitted to an academic advisor who investigates the case and makes a decision.